 As the majority of feedback can now be publicly viewed by social media, it’s more important than ever to create a process for dealing with negative feedback efficiently.

-By taking the feedback onboard, and tagging the information, this can be also done automatically using experience management software which automatically tags feedback based on certain criteria being met, or can simply be managed using text analysis to the responses.
+Taking the feedback into account and tagging the information is one way to do this.
+This can be done automatically using experience management software, which tags feedback based on criteria, or by doing text analysis on the replies.

 Make sure to follow up after reaching out to the customer.